 The Best Part of the Elementary This Month Is…

 There are so many great things taking place in our building that if you asked ten students or teachers this question you would receive ten different answers.
-I’ve been sitting in the principal’s chair for three weeks and have already experienced many of the traditions that make this place wonderful.
+I’ve been sitting in the principal’s chair for five weeks and have already experienced many of the traditions that make this place wonderful.

 On November 29, 2016 our kindergarteners, grade 1, and 2 students were treated to a live musical featuring the characters from Junie B. Jones.
 Students laughed as Junie B. navigated her way through school and learned why rules are important (especially “cookie time” after recess).
 Over 1000 students from around the Southern Tier visited our school to watch this TheatreWorks production.
 I spoke to an Olean student in passing and he commented that he loved our school.
 We really are fortunate to have world class facilities at CLV.